-- What values are important to communicate to yourself and/or your employees?
+- From your mission, define your values.
+What values are important to communicate to yourself and/or your employees?

-- How do you want to communicate these internal values to potential customers?
+- Consider how you want to communicate these internal values to potential customers.

 “When you create your core values as a brand,” states Matthews, “it ensures consistency.
 Expectations are set with the business and customer which builds trust and awareness of what is offered from the brand.”